HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 This tutorial is designed for beginners in GPU-programming and who want to get familiar with available directives programming models, in particular, OpenACC and OpenMP offloading models.
 The tutorial does not require any basic knowledge in GPU-programming.
-It aims to provide an overview of these programming models, and to guide users towards the optimal use of programming models.
-The tutorial will familiarise the users with the most needed constructs and clauses via a practical tool based on solving numerically the Laplace equation…and carrying out experiment on the performance of various constructs and clauses.
+It aims at providing an overview of these two models, and at guiding users towards their optimal use.
+This tutorial ultimately aims at initiating user interest in GPU-programming.
+Specifically, it will familiarise the users with the most needed constructs and clauses via a practical tool based on solving numerically the Laplace equation, and carrying out experiments on their performance.

-This tutorial ultimately aims at initiating user interest in GPU-programming; it is thus considered as a first step towards advanced and efficient parallel programming models.

-It does function as a benchmark for future advanced GPU-based programming models.

 By the end of this tutorial, the user will be able to:

 *	Recognise the necessity of GPU-programming.
-*	Interpret the compiler feedback messages.
+*	Recognise the GPU-architecture and its functionality.
+*	Use appropriate constructs and clauses on either programming model to offload compute regions to the GPU device.
 *	Select and map regions of a code into a target device.
-*	Use appropriate constructs and clauses on either programming model to offload compute regions to the GPU device.
-*	Identify and assess the differences and similarities between OpenACC and OpenMP.
+*	Identify and assess the differences and similarities between the OpenACC and OpenMP offload features.
 *	Convert an OpenACC to OpenMP offloading using `clacc` compiler.